Kile-Asmussen/lord-of-the-ring/timeline.md

 Marika mustered her domestic armies, the forces of Altus and Gelmir, the armies of the Golden order and the dragon cultists, and marched on Liurnia.
 Among this force was Radagon the Red, a strong warrior who rose to the rank of general over the years of the war, eventually leading the Golden Order into the largest battle that would prove the final one.

 In the field, he faced the Queen Rennala of Caria, and fell in love.
 He ordered a retreat, and sent message to Leyndell that peace might be possible.

 Marika aquiesced and Radagon was raised to the title of Prince of Gelmir and sued for peace.
 Rennala accepted his proposal of marriage (and subsequently fell in love with him, it was quite a happy marriage.)

+### Open Questions

+When is Leyndell built?

+When is Farum Azula cast out of time?

 ## The Age of Silver